Installation and SetupInstallation - Each User. Installation - Multi-user. Language Translations. Personalize Your Templates.

 ~ David Mann, Creating a Lean Culture

-- There is usually a lot more opportunity for continuous improvement in an
+There is usually more opportunity for process improvement in an office environment.

 Very few office processes have received that kind of attention.

 The thing being transformed is often the flow of data (either paper or electronic) that is needed to provide a service.

 When you read books written by myopic authors, wherever you see words like 'inventory' or 'parts', simply substitute the words 'the thing being transformed' — and then exercise your mind to contemplate how the lean concept that you're reading about might be creatively applied in YOUR work environment.

 Service Value Stream segments are often shared

 While it is true that no matter what you deliver, there is only one value stream per Product Family, it is not uncommon to have multiple value stream maps each focusing on different segments of the value stream.

 While Lean Manufacturing and Lean Healthcare focus on the center of the value stream, Lean Office and Service often focus on segments shared by multiple value streams.